crim-ca/pydggsapi/docs/source/providers/dggrs/implementations/igeo7_dggrs_provider.rst

 Initialisation parameters
 =========================
-The initialisation parameters ``parameters`` provided in the :ref:`dggrs table<dggrs>` are stored in the ``self.properties`` object that belongs to the  IGEO7Properties class.
+The initialisation parameters ``parameters`` provided in the :ref:`dggrs table<dggrs>` are stored in the ``self.properties`` object that belongs to the  IGEO7MetafileConfig class.

-The IGEO7Properties class inherits from the IGEO7MetafileConfig, which stores dggrid metafile configuration.
+The IGEO7MetafileConfig stores dggrid metafile configuration.
 Currently, it supports the following parameters(default values) for metafile configurations:

 .. code-block:: python